monadicus/snarkops/README.md

 $ snarkos-aot program cost ./credits.aleo transfer_public example.aleo 1u64
 34060

-# Calculate the cost of executing a function in a program for devnets below the cost-v2 height
+# Calculate the cost of executing a function in a program for devnets below the specific consensus versions
-# Programs that call other programs will be much more expensive with cost-v1
+# Programs that call other programs will be much more expensive with consensus v1 costs
-$ snarkos-aot program cost --cost-v1 ./credits.aleo transfer_public example.aleo 1u64
+$ snarkos-aot program cost --height 100 ./credits.aleo transfer_public example.aleo 1u64
 51060

 # Get a list of imports for a program (output in a json format with --json)